Figueres

 Figueres (/ca/; Figueras /es/) is the capital city of Alt Empordà County, in the Girona region, Catalonia, Spain.
 The town is the birthplace of artist Salvador Dalí, and houses the Dalí Theatre and Museum, a large museum designed by Dalí himself which attracts many visitors.
 It is also the birthplace of Narcís Monturiol, inventor of the first successful machine-powered submarine.
 Also born here was Mónica Naranjo, one of the best-selling Spanish singers of the 1990s and 2000s.

 History

 The town's name derives from that of Ficaris, of Visigoth origin.
 In 1267, King James I of Aragon granted it fuero rights, but four years later Count Ponç IV of Empúries set the town on fire.

-In 1794, Figueras was surrendered to France, but it was regained in 1795.
+In 1794, Figueres was surrendered to France, but it was regained in 1795.
 During the Peninsular War it was taken by the French in 1808, recaptured by the Spaniards in 1811, and retaken by the French in the same year.

 During the Spanish Civil War, it remained loyal to the Republican government, and was repeatedly bombed by the Nazi and Fascist Italian aviation.

 It was one of the most heavily bombed Catalan cities during the Civil War, in 1938, and, especially, at the beginning of 1939, when thousands of people passed through the town on their way into exile.
 The number of bombing victims cannot be known with certainty, but could be close to 400.

 Spain's Republican government held its final meeting of the civil war (on 1 February 1939) in the dungeons of its Sant Ferran Castle.

 Figueres recovered starting from the 1950s, consolidating its economy around the tourism industry.

 Figueres was once home to a Jewish community prior to the expulsion of the Jews in 1492, and a small Jewish quarter remains.